-Millennials: Millennials, or Generation Y, are focused on collaboration and energised by opportunities to showcase their skills.
+Millennials: Millennials, or Generation Y, are focused on collaboration and energized by opportunities to showcase their skills.
 They seek validation in the workplace through efficiency, improving work processes and convenience with technology.
 Often called the first digital-native generation, Millennials were raised in a booming economy with sweeping technological advancements.
 As a result, they prefer instant or real-time communication through email, text, videoconferencing and social media.
 Even before the COVID-19 pandemic, Gen Y was seeking opportunities to work remotely if they could use technology to stay connected to their team.

 Gen Y workers find meaning in their careers through connection to purpose and personal growth.
-They want mentors and coaches to be highly involved in their professional development, and they will invest their loyalty and trust in individuals rather than organisations.
+They want mentors and coaches to be highly involved in their professional development, and they will invest their loyalty and trust in individuals rather than organizations.
 Today, Millennials are rising through the ranks of management, where they value flexible and inclusive leadership development of their teams.
 Through the pandemic, Millennials pushed for emotional support at work through telehealth or expanded mental health support as well as plans to return safely to in-person work or travel.

+Generation Y expects flexibility, a dynamic company culture and access to social media from employers.
+They seek purpose in their work as well as challenging growth opportunities.
 Generation Z: Generation Z, the gamer generation, was plugged in to technology earlier than the generations before them, and they embrace technology at work to enhance relationships with coworkers and peers.
 While gadgets and social media can present a distraction to many, technology enables unmatched learning opportunities for Gen Z, and connected them to innovative educational opportunities from a young age.